ESCAPE TO MARGARITAVILLE

 Added to the mix is a hotel owner and island yenta Marley (Rema Webb) and the gnarly Jamal who sports a black eye-patch.
 Naturally, holiday romance sneaks in, but then, so does a landslide of other events.

-There’s a volcanic eruption, the hunt for buried treasure, and an existential search to “know thyself.”
+There’s a volcanic eruption, hunt for buried treasure, and an existential search to “know thyself.”
 In a simplistic way, the play revolves around the characters’ fear of love and trust in oneself.

 Scenic design by Walt Spangler is reminiscent of a high school play, both colorful and tackily whimsical.
-Veteran lighting designer Howell Binkley switches between scenes drenched in the bright light of a Key West day to a darker, thin colors of mainland suburbia.
+Veteran lighting designer Howell Binkley switches between scenes drenched in the bright light of a Key West day to darker, thin colors of mainland suburbia.